UMD-InformationChallenge/InfoChallengeBot/docs/index.md

 - Message Content Intent

 In the future, it may be possible to reduce the number of permissions required for the bot to run.

+You'll need to invite your bot to your server with a URL like this: https://discord.com/oauth2/authorize?client_id=<application id>&scope=bot&permissions=8

 ### Steps to run locally: